The Word Barn serves as a home and cultivation point for a variety of arts and community gatherings.

 Below are a few of the current offerings you can find in this space.

-An ongoing writing workshop led by co-owner of The Word Barn and host of The Silo Series, Sarah Anderson (and occasional guest writers).
+This will be an ongoing writing workshop on ZOOM led by co-owner of The Word Barn and host of The Silo Series, Sarah Anderson (and occasional guest writers).

 The Word is Flowers (and Mimosas)